Crime Scene Cleanup

-Crime Scene Cleanup is a company devoted to cleaning up homicide, murder, suicide, trauma, death and accident scenes across the nation, in all 50 U.S. states, including New York & New Jersey.
+National Crime Scene Cleanup is a company devoted to cleaning up homicide, murder, suicide, trauma, death and accident scenes across the nation in all 50 U.S. states.
 Our certified biohazard cleanup technicians are dedicated to helping people and communities recover from loss.
-We have been serving homeowners, business owners and the American public for over 20 years and offer discretion as well as compassion with each and every decontamination job we complete.
+We have been serving homeowners, business owners and the American public and offer discretion as well as compassion with each and every decontamination job we complete.
 Let us focus on the safety of the environment where a crime or accident took place, so you can focus on what matters most to you in this difficult time.

 Professional Crime Scene Clean Up

 Another important process that one encounters after a loss may be just as painful as the grieving process, the cleaning process.
 Unfortunately after the sirens fade into the distance, the police, EMT, forensics team, investigator and crowd leave there is a painful mess left to the family, friends, owners and victims of this tragedy to clean.
 National Crime Scene Cleanup is a company that can ease the burdens that a crime or accident has left to you.
 Our crime scene cleaners have seen many realities of violence because many of them are or have been EMTs, firefighters, military personnel, police officers and now offer their services to help families and communities in need.
 We offer our services to help you the only way we know how, by cleaning, sanitizing and restoring the environment in residential and commercial properties.